Rollei: Babyflex

 Wilhelmine Heidecke, Reinhold Heidecke's wife, suggested building a "ladies camera" – a Rolleiflex that used 35 mm film.
 This was the first Rolleiflex to come on the market that used a crank handle to advance the film, a popular feature that emerged on the 6×6 model shortly thereafter.
 The Rolleiflex 4×4 – known as the Babyflex outside of Germany – used 127 format film and came in two versions with either a f/3.5 and a f/2.8 Tessar lens with a focal length of 60 mm.
 Unfortunately, sales were disappointing, so production never resumed after the war.
 The company management believed that many Rollei photographers only made contact prints from their negatives because they had no access to enlargers.
 However, this was not practical in the case of the Babyflex as the negatives were simply too small.
-As a result, it was not until 1957 that a new version came onto the market priced at DM355, firstly in grey, and later (from 1963) in black.
+As a result, it was not until 1957 that a new version came onto the market priced at 355 DM, firstly in grey, and later (from 1963) in black.
 By the time production ceased in 1968, over 67,000 units had been made.
 By this time few amateur photographers made contact prints any more, preferring instead to take 35 mm transparencies (slides), which could be viewed on a slide projector.